 The current Municipal Code regulates sidewalk vending in Title 3, Chapter 7, Article 20.
 After passage of SB 946, this code is no longer enforceable.
 On June 15, 2021 the City Council discussed regulation options.
 Based on Council direction from that meeting, staff presented a draft ordinance for discussion on August 17, 2021, which would replace Title 3, Chapter 7, Article 20 in its entirety to comply with SB 946.
 The City Council recommended changes to the proposed ordinance, removing restrictions on the use of propane, natural gas, and batteries.
-The attached ordinance reflecting those changes is being presented tonight for introduction and first reading.
+The attached ordinance reflecting those changes was introduced for first reading on September 7, 2021 and is being presented tonight for adoption.